oscarbrodas/Golang-Angular-Setup/README.md

 Be in the api directory
 run "make" or "go run httpd/main.go"

-Must be started two seperate terminals
+Must be started in two seperate terminals